The basic principal of Osteopathy/Osteomyology is to restore the normal

 Massage, articulation and stretch to restore mobility, re-align posture and enhance well-being.
 Treatment sometimes involves manipulation, recommendation of exercises, ergonomics and lifestyle advice.

 Osteopaths provide over 7 million consultations a year for musculo-skeletal problems.
-Osteopathy offers treatments for the whole body including arthritic conditions, strains, sprains, RSI, postural and chronic problems.
+Osteopathy offers treatments for the whole body including arthritic conditions, minor strains and sprains, postural and chronic problems.
 Some people come with aches and pains while others come with more severe and acutely painful conditions.

 Frequently treated conditions include:

 - Back and neck pain

 - Joint ache such as arthritis

 - Sciatica, minor sports injuries and repetitive strain injuries

 - Headaches arising from the neck (cervicogenic)